flutter/website/src/release/breaking-changes/window-singleton.md

 }
 ```

-If no `BuildContext` is availabe, the `PlatformDispatcher` exposed by the
+If no `BuildContext` is available, the `PlatformDispatcher` exposed by the
 bindings can be consulted directly.

 Code before migration: